naaniraj/DevOps-tools/INTERVIEW-QUESTIONS.md

 9.In terraform where you need to change existing infrastructure and so how you do execute and plan to minimise downtime of an infrastructure<br>
 10.If you have three tier architecture in aws and how you can secure your application?<br>

+🚀  Scenario Questions
+ *************************************

+1. Troubleshooting Services:* 💡<br>
+ • Scenario : Your application is running on an Apache web server, but the website is not accessible.
+What steps would you take to identify and resolve the issue?<br>

+2. Disk Space Management* :💡
+ • *Scenario* : You receive an alert that a production server is running low on disk space.
+How would you identify the files or directories consuming the most space and clean it up safely?<br>

+3. Process Monitoring and Optimization:* 💡<br>
+ • *Scenario* : A server is experiencing high CPU usage, and the application performance is degraded.
+How would you identify the root cause and optimize the processes?<br>

+4. User Management and Permissions:* 💡<br>
+ • *Scenario* : A user is unable to access a specific directory even though they belong to the correct group.
+How would you troubleshoot and resolve this permission issue?<br>

+5. Network Connectivity Issues:* 💡<br>
+ • *Scenario* : Your server is unable to reach a specific external IP address.
+What steps would you take to diagnose and resolve this network connectivity issue?<br>

+6. File Recovery* :💡<br>
+ • *Scenario* : An important configuration file has been accidentally deleted.
+How would you attempt to recover this file if there are no backups?<br>

+7. Automating Tasks with Shell Scripts:* 💡<br>
+ • *Scenario* : You need to automate the deployment of an application.
+How would you use shell scripting to automate the process, including stopping services, copying files, and restarting services?<br>

+8. Log Analysis:* 💡<br>
+• *Scenario* : An application is intermittently failing.
+How would you use Linux command-line tools to analyze logs and identify the root cause of these failures?<br>

+9. Service Start-Up Failure:* 💡<br>
+ • *Scenario* : A critical service fails to start after a server reboot.
+How would you diagnose and resolve the startup failure?<br>

+10. Kernel Tuning and Optimization* :💡<br>
+ • *Scenario* : You need to optimize the server’s performance for a high-traffic application.
+How would you tune kernel parameters to improve system performance?<br>

+11. Managing Crontab Entries:* 💡<br>
+ • *Scenario* : A scheduled cron job did not execute as expected.
+How would you troubleshoot this issue and ensure the job runs correctly in the future?<br>

+12. Handling Large File Transfers:* 💡<br>
+• *Scenario* : You need to transfer a large file securely from one server to another.
+What methods would you use to ensure the transfer is efficient and secure?<br>

+13. Deploying Updates with Zero Downtime* :💡<br>
+• *Scenario* : You need to deploy updates to an application without causing downtime.
+How would you achieve this on a Linux server?<br>

+14. Managing System Resources* :💡<br>
+• *Scenario* : The server's memory usage is consistently high, affecting application performance.
+What steps would you take to identify the cause and manage system resources effectively?<br>